Are you weary serving in ministry?

 Ministry burnout is a common complaint throughout the Body of Christ.
-Although serving in the ministry is a good thing, we often find ourselves stretched too thin and growing weary.
+Although serving in the ministry is a good thing, many find themselves stretched too thin.

-But are we really stretched too thin, or are we just weary?
-Are we weary from serving or are we simply weary from life?
+But, are we really stretched too thin, or are we just weary?
+Perhaps a better question would be; are we weary from serving or are we simply weary from life?

 The Root of Growing Weary

-When we are stretched too thin in every area of our life, the first thing we do is stop serving.
-We just have too much going on and we need balance in our life.
+When we’re stretched thin in every area of our life, the first thing we do is stop serving.
+We have too much going on and we need balance in our life.